 You have probably heard of this hormone when reading or learning about stress and the “fight or flight” response.
 Cortisol is a hormone produced in the adrenal glands of the body.
 The natural response during any stressful situation is for these glands to secrete cortisol temporarily to keep our mental state more alert and our bodies ready for action.
 Hard training puts the body under a type of stress that creates a similar response.
 The problem with cortisol is the negative effects from its prolonged elevated levels, which is common during overtraining.
 Too much cortisol breaks down muscle tissue and stores more fat in cells.
 This eventually leads to a decrease in performance.
 One way to combat this imbalance is to include proper rest into training plans and avoid overtraining syndrome, which is recognizable by symptoms of exhaustion, poor performance, and irritability.

 When it comes to running, testosterone is responsible for supporting the growth of muscles and aiding in recovery.
 Intense workouts, such as interval training or speed work can increase testosterone in the body leading to muscle mass gains and shorter recovery periods over time.
+Some sportsmen use supplements to increase testosterone levels.
 Overtraining and prolonged running can decrease levels.
 Testosterone is another commonly used performance-enhancing drug by endurance athletes for the shorter recovery benefit and bodybuilders for the massive muscle gain benefit.
 Negative side effects of high testosterone levels are numerous and include behavioral changes, increased risk of heart attack, impotence, and acne.
 Balancing testosterone levels to benefit your running naturally is as easy as mixing up your running plan and adding in high intensity sessions.